 Musician in Toronto, Ontario, Canada

 Juno-nominated trumpeter Ben Promane is an emerging young artist based in Toronto, Ontario.
 He has performed with many professional ensembles including the Kitchener-Waterloo Symphony, the Art of Time Ensemble, Talisker Players, Shaw Festival Orchestra, the Canadian Brass and the Order of Canada Jazz Orchestra among others.
-In June, he will be joining the orchestra in CHARLOTTE: A Tri-Coloured Play with Music with performances in Kingston, Toronto, and Taiwan.
+He performed in the orchestra for CHARLOTTE: A Tri-Coloured Play with Music with performances in Kingston, Toronto, and Taiwan.
+In the spring, he will join the orchestra in performances of THE OVERCOAT: A Musical Tailoring, a Tapestry Opera co-production with Canadian Stage and the Vancouver Opera.

 A 2014 finalist in the Orchestra Toronto Concerto Competition and 2015 prizewinner of the Glenn Gould School Chamber Music Competition, Ben is an active solo and chamber recitalist having recently performed in Heliconian Hall, Walter Hall, Islington United Church, Mazzoleni Hall and Koerner Hall main stage.